Butler County Health Offers Big City Health Care Services with Small Town Mindset

-Sponsored - The following content is created on behalf of Butler County Health Care Center and does not reflect the opinions of Gray Media or its editorial staff.
-To learn more about Butler County Health Care Center, visit https://www.bchccnet.org.
+Sponsored - The following content is created on behalf of Butler County Health and does not reflect the opinions of Gray Media or its editorial staff.
+To learn more about Butler County Health, visit https://www.bchccnet.org.

-Butler County Health Care Center in David City offers many services to the community.
+Butler County Health in David City offers many services to the community.

 She says this includes IV administration for specialty medications, simple injections, blood transfusions, wound care, chronic migraine management and more.